Póvoa de Varzim Bullfighting Arena: Events

 The most important run in the bullring was a Portuguese-style bullfighting known as Grande Corrida TV Norte (TV's Great Run - North) in late July by the Portuguese public broadcaster, RTP.
-Several others are held till 2018, including an 18th-century-style show with horsewomen.
+Several others were held till 2018, including an 18th-century-style show with horsewomen.

-The bullring also hosts a popular music show in the summer - the Noites de Verão (Summer evenings), quite popular in Coastal Northern Portugal, with popular music sung in Portuguese, mostly with famed Portuguese and Brazilian musicians.
+The bullring also hosted a popular music show in the summer - the Noites de Verão (Summer evenings), quite popular in Coastal Northern Portugal, with popular music sung in Portuguese, mostly with famed Portuguese and Brazilian musicians.
 The event is organized by Rádio Onda Viva and held since the late 1990s.